crwebb85/blep-wk-v2/README.md

 - `yarn cdk diff` compare deployed stack with current state
 - `yarn cdk synth` emits the synthesized CloudFormation template
 - `yarn lint` lints the project
-- `prettier-format` formats the project (Intended to be used only when need.
+- `yarn prettier-format` formats the project (Intended to be used only when need.
 You should configure your IDE/Editor to format each file on save so that you don't need this.)